-Any banks or private organizations utilizing either currency can choose whether they want access to the technology required to run nodes.
-In this way, the currencies remain somewhat decentralized.
+Any banks or private organisations utilising either currency can choose whether they want access to the technology required to run nodes.
+In this way, the currencies remain somewhat decentralised.

 Coin supply and circulation are entirely controlled by Stellar and Ripple developers.
 Token circulation can be increased whenever each team sees fit.
-This kind of “centralized” control makes many crypto users wary.
+This kind of “centralised” control makes many crypto users wary.

 Differences Between The Currencies

 Node consensus/node agreement is the technology used to validate transactions.
-A node consensus approach does not require a third-person intermediary, which is why blockchains favor it.
+A node consensus approach does not require a third-person intermediary, which is why blockchains favour it.

 Two of the most well-known consensus approaches in use include Proof-of-Work, used by Bitcoin, and Proof-of-Stake, used by Dash.

-Stellar vs Ripple employ different consensus approaches.
+Stellar vs Ripple employs different consensus approaches.
 Ripple uses a Proof-of Correctness (POC) node consensus.
-This POC technology is applied by all network nodes every few seconds to ensure verification of transactions.
+This POC technology is applied by all network nodes every few seconds to ensure the verification of transactions.

 Stellar uses a consensus technology dubbed the “Stellar Consensus Protocol” (SCP).
 This approach ensures that all transactions are verified and recorded using a Federated Byzantine Agreement.

-We briefly touched on coin circulation, which is dictated by the respective coin developers.
-But coin circulation is different from coin supply, and the two work together to determine the value of the currency.
+We briefly touched on coin circulation, which the respective coin developers dictate.
+But coin circulation differs from coin supply, and the two work together to determine the currency’s value.

-For example, Stellar increases XLM inflation by 1% each year in a setup that mimics that of conventional currencies.
+For example, Stellar increases XLM inflation by 1% each year in a setup that mimics conventional currencies.
 This means that inflation will cause the token value to decrease if circulation increases.

 In contrast, Ripple uses a deflationary approach.
-This is achieved through the “burning” of coins.
+It’s achieved through the “burning” of coins.
 This is when coins are sent to a wallet with inaccessible keys, which means the coins can never be retrieved and spent.
-Coins are burned with each transaction, which means that the number of coins in circulation will eventually start to decrease.
+Coins are burned with each transaction, so the number of coins in circulation will eventually decrease.

-In terms of each currency’s maximum supply, Ripple has a maximum supply of 100 billion XRP’s that can be added into circulation.
-Stellar, however, has an unlimited supply of XLM’s available for circulation.
+Regarding each currency’s maximum supply, Ripple has a maximum supply of 100 billion XRP that can be added into circulation.
+Stellar, however, has an unlimited supply of XLMs available for circulation.

-Generally, cryptocurrency investors are wary of centralized control.
-After all, the very reason blockchains emerged was to allow for decentralized exchanges.
+Generally, cryptocurrency investors are wary of centralised control.
+After all, the very reason blockchains emerged was to allow for decentralised exchanges.

 Stellar vs Ripple: Market Performance